 Based on the renewable source of technology, the project emissions are nil.
+There are no CO2 emissions from on-site fuel consumption of fossil fuels, because the power plant has been using, before and after the project activity, only bagasse as fuel.
 Therefore, no calculation of estimate of GHG emissions is necessary.